Michael-Geel/Demo-Repo/README.md

 -Still hadn't successfully run the add key command.
 (Keys auto detected?)
 -Created a new key to use.
 -Set ssh to manually start via the services app.
+-changed the "master" argument to "main" as it refers to the branch being pushed to.

 Attempting to push once more to confirm all is a success (will attemp without VPN)

+Successfully pushed to GitHub.
+Issues resolved.